ecantarutti/mobiquitySystemMaker/README.md

 ### Jbehave Suite

-The Jbehave Test Suite executes 9 (nine) tests to verify the behaviour of the Mobiquity's System Maker website (http://systemaker.com/angulardemo).
+The Jbehave Test Suite executes 10 (ten) tests to verify the behaviour of the Mobiquity's System Maker website (http://systemaker.com/angulardemo).

 ## Test Suite

 The suite has ten different test cases:

 - LoginAndAddAnEntry: This test creates a new entry with all the parameters, saves it, and then searches for it;
+- LoginAndEditAnActiveEntry: This test creates a new entry with all the parameters, makes it active, saves it, re opens it and then updates it making it inactive;
-- LoginAndEditAnEntry: This test creates a new entry with all the parameters, saves it, re opens it and then updates it;
+- LoginAndEditAnInactiveEntry: This test creates a new entry with all the parameters, makes it inactive, saves it, re opens it and then updates it making it active;
 - LoginAndDeleteAnActiveEntry: This test creates a new entry with all the parameters, makes it active, saves it, re opens it and then deletes it;
 - LoginAndDeleteAnEntry: This test creates a new entry with all the parameters, sets it as inactive, saves it, re opens it and then deletes it;
 - LoginAndAddAnEntryWithCyrillicChar: This test creates a new entry with all the parameters but using cyrillic characters on the name, saves it and verifies that it was properly saved;